 Growing up in Fred, Texas (at least from birth to fourteen) was quite the experience.
 An experience that peaches never really played a role in.
 Don’t get me wrong, Fred (what with all the rain it gets in South East Texas) is full of some wonderful homegrown food.
-My childhood […]
+My childhood home had fig trees, pear […]

 The inspiration for my apple pie comes from a recipe written in 1916.
 It is full of fresh sliced apples, sugar, and cinnamon.
-I cheat on this recipe with the crust because when I get a craving for some apple pie, I don’t want to waste my time making a […]
+I cheat on this recipe with the crust because when I get a craving for some apple pie, I don’t want to waste my time making a from-scratch crust, especially when I […]

 I love banana nut bread, but I always view it as breakfast food instead of a dessert.
 Well, that has changed with this banana nut cobbler.
 I created this recipe after a little mental push from an Instagram friend and boy I don’t regret it.
-It is sweet, moist, and […]
+It is sweet, moist, and absolutely delicious.
+Have a bowl […]

 This is a beautiful Italian Cream Cake with Cream Cheese Icing, Coconut, and Pecans.
 Pair it with a delicious cup of coffee for the perfect dessert.